A person working on a laptop at a cluttered desk with books, papers, and a vase of flowers.

 5. All-inclusive Risk Management: The Zen of Denver’s Mountain Air

-Risk management is a complex ingredient often missing from the esoteric startup sauce.
-Software testing tools give a structured approach, similar to Denver’s calm mountain air provides a sustained clarity for its residents.
+Risk management is a complex ingredient often missing from the secret startup sauce.
+Software testing tools provide a structured approach, similar to Denver’s calm mountain air provides a sustained clarity for its residents.
 They help organizations assess both the risks and the associated costs, so your “Move Fast and Break Things” time doesn’t end in an ER visit.

 3. Consistent updates so the risk always stays lean, never mean